sim_setx()

 Details

-should be a named list of predictor values that will be crossed
+is a named list of predictor values, they will be crossed

 to form a reference grid for the marginal predictions.
 Any predictors not